gruvilab/gruvi_site/README.md

 # Usage
 This repo (https://github.com/gruvilab/gruvi_site) is the main repo that holds the main website (https://gruvi.cs.sfu.ca/).
 Please only update website content to this repo.

-Some of the site info is stored in the `SFU GrUVi Website Databases` (link can be found in the gruvi-website slack group), this is to allow easier editing and collaborative editing.
+For publication update, please edit `_data/publist.yml` to modify / add items, and please upload thumbnail image to `images/pubpic/`.

-Currently, only the content of publication list (`_data/publist.yml`) and news (`_data/news.yml`) is managed in the database.
-We need further development to support full-automation over all contents.
+For news update, please edit the content of `_data/news.yml`.
+And please upload thumbnail images to `images/newspic/`.
+Make sure to remove the starting `<p>` and the ending `</p>` as the system will automatically adding them, this is to prevent errors.

-For publication update, after editing in the database, run `python site_updater.py` under the `scripts` folder to fetch the data from the database and update the jekyll content.
+Directly edit paragraph format with yaml is a bit hard, an alternative way is to edit in a markdown format and then convert.

-For news update, please first update in the database and sync the content to the `_data/news.yml` **manually**.
-Steps to do after editing and proofreading a news item in the database:
+Steps to do after editing and proofreading the text in markdown:
 1. convert the text to html using this site: https://markdowntohtml.com/.
 2. Copy the html code to the search bar to put everything **in a single line**.
 3. Create a new news item in `_data/news.yml` and copy the single line html code after the `  text: >-`.
 Make sure to remove the starting `<p>` and the ending `</p>` as the system will automatically adding them, this is to prevent errors.